Southern University of Science and Technology (SUSTech) is a public university founded in the Shenzhen Special Economic Zone of China.

 The main duties of SUSTCEF is to accept the donations from the domestic and foreign associations, enterprises, trading companies and individuals, and establish the funding projects depending on the demands of the university and the wishes of the donors.

 Recently, SUSTech Associate Professor Chun Cheng’s group from the Department of Materials Science and Engineering reported their latest work of synthesizing monolayer MoS2 dendrite by processing the substrate with adhesive tapes.
 This work entitled “Twin Defect Derived Growth of Atomically Thin MoS2 Dendrites” was published on ACS Nano (impact factor: 13.942).
-PhD student Jingwei Wang from Prof. Cheng’s group is the first author of this paper and Department of Materials Science and Engineering of SUSTech is the first corresponding affiliation.
+Ph.D. student Jingwei Wang from Prof. Cheng’s group is the first author of this paper and SUSTech's Department of Materials Science and Engineering is the first corresponding author.